5. A Dozen Random Tips, Insights and Admonitions About Alignment

 These are the things I will do to fix this problem:

-I’d work with a trainer or physiotherapist to get some ideas about exercises that will target that movement.
+- Work with a trainer or physiotherapist or other movement professional to get some ideas about exercises that will target that area.
 For the first few weeks, I’d mostly do isometric contractions with the goal of making a mental connection with the right muscles and relaxing everywhere else.

 It will take a long time – certainly weeks, if not months, but eventually the right muscles will get busy and the others will settle down.